To the Buyer or Borrower on Residential or Commercial Properties

 - Documents signed by minors or someone incompetent

 - Deeds executed under an expired power of attorney

 - Boundary lines disputes

 Title searches reveal problems on more than a third of all residential and commercial real estate transactions.
-That is why an experienced title company should be used in the your commercial or residential real estate transaction.
+That is why an experienced title company like Settlement Engine should be used in your residential or commercial real estate transaction.